AgentRBY/WhiteAlice/README.md

     - sauceNAOToken — SauceNAO token from [SauceNAO API](https://saucenao.com/user.php?page=search-api).
 If not specified, the `findImage` command will not work.
     - yandexYU — Unique user ID in Yandex.
 I don’t know why it is needed, Yandex search command works without it
+    - auddToken — Audd.io token from [Audd.io API](https://docs.audd.io/).
+If not specified, the `findMusic` command
+      will not work.
     - distubeCookie — Cookie from YouTube.
 Necessary for the stable operation of the music module.
 [How to get](https://github.com/fent/node-ytdl-core/blob/784c04eaf9f3cfac0fe0933155adffe0e2e0848a/example/cookies.js#L6-L12)
 - For the music module to work, you also need to install FFmpeg.